 The climate is changing faster than we are.
-Rapid, transformative changes are called for to prevent climate breakdown and create the conditions for people to thrive together.
+The danger of triggering irreversible environmental damage that spirals, feeding off itself, means that winning too slowly is the same as losing.
+That’s why rapid, transformative changes are called for to prevent climate breakdown and create the conditions for people to thrive together.

 Rapid transition shows examples of evidence-based hope for change whose speed and potential scale will steer us towards staying within those boundaries and which advance social justice.

 In practice, these are clear, quantifiable changes in our values, behaviours, attitudes, and use of resources, energy, technology, finance and infrastructure that can happen and guide what we do over the next five to ten years.

 Keeping to the globally-recognised 1.5 degree upper limit on global warming means significant changes in economies, lives and jobs.
 Doing it fairly in the context of poverty, inequality and conflicts over resources is a huge challenge.